Myths & truth

 A whole industry of "pardon companies" has sold the conflation on purpose.
 If their product is a pardon application, they have a commercial interest in implying it also solves your U.S. border problem.

 Some even market "pardon and waiver" packages where the "waiver" is a document prep service — not a Form I-192 filed by a U.S.-licensed attorney.
-That distinction is the single most consequential thing for CBP's decision on your case.
-INA § 292 and 8 CFR § 292.1 restrict representation before CBP to U.S.-licensed attorneys and EOIR-accredited representatives.
+That distinction is the single most consequential thing for U.S. Customs and Border Protection's decision on your case.
+INA § 292 and 8 CFR § 292.1 restrict representation before U.S. Customs and Border Protection to U.S.-licensed attorneys and EOIR-accredited representatives.
 A Canadian consultant or pardon-company preparer is not either of those.

 What to do next

-If you have a Canadian record and you need to cross the U.S. border — even once — the path is: free lawyer consult, written merit opinion, attorney-filed I-192 through CBP e-SAFE.
+If you have a Canadian record and you need to cross the U.S. border — even once — the path is: free lawyer consult, written merit opinion, attorney-filed I-192 through U.S. Customs and Border Protection e-SAFE.
 Book the free consult directly.

 If you want the Canadian record suspension separately, pursue it — but not as the answer to the U.S. border question.